Tips for Business Owners Contracting Into, During and Out of a Relationship

-- Anchor the Negotiation with Full Financial Disclosure: Full financial disclosure right up front.
-One of the first steps is having business valued for family law purposes.
-Investments, partnerships, intellectual property also need to be disclosed and valued.
-Building trust and reducing the fear and anxiety for both spouses makes for a smoother process.
-Jointly engaging experts familiar with and trained in business and property valuation will help you gain accurate picture of the health of the business.
+- Anchor the Negotiation with Full Financial Disclosure: Full financial disclosure right upfront.
+One of the first steps is having business values for family law purposes.
+Investments, partnerships, the intellectual property also need to be disclosed and valued.
+Building trust and reducing the fear and anxiety for both spouses make for a smoother process.
+Jointly engaging experts familiar with and trained in business and property valuation will help you gain an accurate picture of the health of the business.

 - Two spouses, two voices: The focus is the future wellness of the business, the family relationships and the children.
 A good domestic contract is fair and balanced, flexible to adapt to change, and mutually beneficial to both of you.
 Both spouses sharing in the economic partnership have a voice in the negotiations and resolutions of their differences.
 Vetting the best options with strong legal, tax, and corporate advice ensures a durable and equitable agreement.

 - Cooperation and Collaboration – Engage from a Position of Strength: Whether you are developing joint ventures or disengaging the joint management of a family business sharing the joint authorship of any domestic contract entails listening to each other.
 Resolving the orderly distribution of wealth, sharing or eliminating debt, or facing changing commercial matters deserve an emotion-free dialogue.

 - Managing the Business during Negotiations: The business needs your attention and so does the negotiation process.
 Set up an in house transition team to manage your loss of productivity and time away from work.